thcorre/phnog2025-workshop/30-registry/README.md

 ![pic](https://gitlab.com/rdodin/pics/-/wikis/uploads/3f3d08696dd6bb83cf6e223a5f8f6c39/image.png)

-If you want to get the list of available repositories/tags in the registry, you can use registry API and skopeo.
+If you want to get the list of available repositories/tags in the registry, you can use registry API.

 Listing available repositories: